TFNGamesOfficial/TFNGamesOfficial.github.io/_posts/2022-07-09-platform-connections.md

 Q: I can't invite my friend.
 What can I do?

-A: Make sure youre friends are using:
+A: Make sure youre friends:
-- the same version
+- use the same version
-- they disabled "Do not disturb" mode
+- disabled "Do not disturb" mode
-- they don't use a platform exlusive cosmetic
+- don't use a platform exlusive cosmetic

 Q: I want to unlink my connection

 A: Just press the "Connected" button and confirm this!

-last update: 9th July 2022, 11:19 pm